CONP-PCNO/conp-documentation/Datalad/adding_a_dataset_workflow.md

 This command will save files less or equal than the size specified in step 6 as git files, while larger files will be annexed

+2.2 Based on the special remote in use, a different initialization procedure will be required.
+Add the ```config.sh``` at the dataset root to handle automatic special remote initialization.
+In this way, future dataset users will easily be able to locally download dataset files

-2.2 Follow steps through 1.3 to 1.4
+2.3 Follow steps through 1.3 to 1.4

-2.3 Based on the special remote in use, a different initialization procedure will be required.
-If not otherwise specified by the documentation for the dataset to be added to CONP, files can be downloaded with
+2.4 If not otherwise specified by the documentation for the dataset to be added to CONP, files can be downloaded with

 ```
 git annex get <path/to/file>